-Fig.2: Digital optical modules (DOMs) are spherical, pressure resistant glass spheres, each containing a

-Hamamatsu photomultiplier tube (PMT) of 25 cm diameter and the associated electronics necessary for waveform digitization [5, 6].
+Fig.2: Digital optical modules (DOMs) are spherical, pressure resistant glass spheres, each containing a Hamamatsu photomultiplier tube (PMT) of 25 cm diameter and the associated electronics necessary for waveform digitization [5, 6].
 IceCube detects neutrinos by observing Cherenkov radiation from the charged particles produced in neutrino interactions.
 Different event topologies allow for an easy separation of charge-current muon neutrino interactions from other interactions.
-The first case produces a muon that carries on average 80% of the energy of an energetic neutrino or 50% for a neutrino of 10 GeV.
+The first case produces an energetic muon that creates a track-like pattern in the detector.
+The muon carries on average 80% of the energy of an energetic neutrino or 50% for a neutrino of 10 GeV.
 Electron and tau neutrino interactions show similar spherical topologies (cascade) that are generally indistinguishable with exception of yet to be observed double bang events caused by the boosted lifetime of taus in the PeV range [7-10].
 In neutral-current interactions a small fraction of the neutrino energy is transferred to a nuclear target, resulting in a cascade produced by the hadronic shower.

 Fig.3: The most energetic neutrino event observed with an energy of about 2PeV [11].
 This event nicknamed "Big Bird" shows a shperical topology as expected from an electron neutrino interaction.
 IceCube operates at a 99% uptime and records about 10^{11} events per year.
-The vast majority of these are downward-going atmospheric muons from cosmic ray airshowers, out of which about 10^5 atmospheric neutrinos can be extracted and recently a high-energy astrophysical neutrino component was identified at 5.7σ [11, 12].
+The vast majority of these are downward-going atmospheric muons from cosmic ray airshowers, out of which about 10^5 atmospheric neutrinos can be extracted and recently a high-energy astrophysical neutrino component was identified at 5.7 σ [11, 12].
+SCIENTIFIC OBJECTIVES AND DISCOVERIES IceCube results have already surpassed initial expectations and with the observation of high-energy neutrinos of astrophysical origin, IceCube has proven its discovery potential.
+The ability to detect individual neutrinos from a few GeV to beyond EeV (1018 eV) as well as MeV neutrino supernova burst signals, give IceCube a neutrino energy coverage more than 12 orders of magnitude.
+Sub degree pointing resolution for muon neutrino induced muons above a TeV as well as good energy resolution on cascades from electron and tau neutrinos allow for a large variety of analyses.
+Recent results from IceCube include a measurement of atmospheric neutrino fluxes [15], observation of a cosmic-ray anisotropy [16], constraints on slow moving monopoles [17], and measurement of atmospheric neutrino mixing parameters compatible, and comparable in precision, to those of dedicated oscillation experiments [18].
+First Discoveries IceCube observed 37 candidate events with deposited energies ranging from 30 to 2000 TeV in three years of data [11, 12].
 The most outstanding component of the astrophysical flux originates from cascade events, like the one shown in Figure 3, which are more detectable due to lower atmospheric backgrounds [13] and were the first ones to be observed [14].

-First Discoveries and Scientific Objectives

-IceCube results have already surpassed expectations and with the observation of high-energy neutrinos of astrophysical origin, IceCube has proven its discovery potential.
-The ability to detect individual neutrinos from a few GeV to beyond PeV as well as MeV neutrino supernova burst signals, give IceCube a neutrino energy coverage more than 12 orders of magnitude.
-Sub degree pointing resolution for muon neutrino induced muons above a TeV as well as good energy resolution on cascades from electron and tau neutrinos allow for a large variety of analyses.
-Recent results from IceCube include a measurement of atmospheric neutrino fluxes [15], observation of a cosmic-ray anisotropy [16], constraints on slow moving monopoles [17], and measurement of atmospheric neutrino parameters compatible, and comparable in precision, to those of dedicated oscillation experiments [18].

-With every high-energy neutrino event detected, IceCube moves closer to solving the century old mystery about the origin of the high-energy cosmic rays, which has been left open since the Viktor Hess's discovery.
+With every new high-energy neutrino event detected, IceCube moves closer to solving the century old mystery about the origin of the high-energy cosmic rays, which has been left open since the Viktor Hess's discovery.
 Energetic neutrinos are produced in the dense environments of the cosmic accelerators through decays of pions.
 The observed high-energy neutrino events, shown in Figure 3, are consistent with an isotropic distribution and no source correlations have been established.
 Primary source candidates are massive blackholes in the center of large active galaxies, starburst galaxies, gamma-ray bursts, though already tightly constrained [19].
 Lively discussions are on-going about the origin of the PeV events, including numerous scenarios involving exotic physics or dark matter have been proposed.